HewlettPackard/swarm-learning/docs/setup.md

 ###### Setup License:

 Use the management interface to install licenses and manage them.

-See chapter "HPE AutoPass License Server License Management" in [AutoPass License Server User Guide](HPE%20AutoPass%20License%20Server%20User%20Guide.pdf) for details of the web GUI and how to install license.
+- See chapter "HPE AutoPass License Server License Management" in [AutoPass License Server User Guide](HPE%20AutoPass%20License%20Server%20User%20Guide.pdf) for details of the web GUI and how to install license.

+###### (or) Following are quick steps:

-Go to APLS management console.
+- Go to APLS management console.
 As described in step 1.

-Go to License Management –> Install License
+- Go to License Management –> Install License

-Select License file (.DAT).
+- Select License file (.DAT).

-Select all feature IDs and install.
+- Select all feature IDs and install.

 ###### Confirm License setup is successful:
 Refer License installed picture here.